Trigleos/mallux.tech/_posts/2021-04-08-volatile-memory.md

 First of all, this file is quite big, more precisely 2 Gigabytes after extracting it.
 Volatility will scan through this file which means that it might take some time if your PC is a bit slower.
 The first thing you need to do is to determine from which OS this dump is coming from.
 You might already know this but if you don't, you need to ask volatility to determine the OS for you.
 The command to do this is **volatility -f memory.raw imageinfo**.
-If we run this the output we get is:
+If we run this, the output we get is:
 ```
 Volatility Foundation Volatility Framework 2.6
 INFO    : volatility.debug    : Determining profile based on KDBG search...